-Learnin ng Objectives Discuss the role of selling in the economy.Explain the role of selling in an organization.
+Learning Objectives Discuss the role of seExplain the role of se elling in the economy. elling in an organization.

 Look around.
 Your computer, your car, your jewelry, your eyeglasses, and your cell phone-many of the things you own-were probably sold to you by someone.
 Now, think about things you can't see, like your cell phone service, your Internet service, and your car insurance.
 Chances are, those services were probably sold to you by someone as well.
 Now that you think about it, you can see that selling is involved in life in so many ways.
 But did you ever think about the impact that selling has on the economy?